nxp-mcuxpresso/mcuxsdk-doc/boards/evkbimxrt1050/index.rst

 Overview
 ********

-The NXP IMXRT1050-EVKB is a development board for the i.MX MIMXRT1052 and MIMXRT1051 600 MHz 32-bit ARM® Cortex®-M7 MCUs.
+The NXP IMXRT1050-EVKB is a development board for the i.MX MIMXRT1052 and MIMXRT1051 600 MHz 32-bit ARM Cortex-M7 MCUs.

 .. image:: ./evkbimxrt1050.png